Eradicate Alien Invader Plants

 - Avoid spraying during hot weather, rain or on windy days.

-- When removing alien invaders by hand, make sure to stamp down the disturbed soil after uprooting.
+- When removing an alien invader by hand, make sure to stamp down the disturbed soil after uprooting.

 - Follow up yearly to get rid of seedlings or regrowth.